kennankole/customer-order-API/README.md

 - Enter the mobile Number you signed up with

 - Submit a New order to the following [endpoint](https://customer-order-api.onrender.com/)
- - You receive an SMS on your Africastalking Sandbos
+ - You receive an SMS on your Africastalking Sandbox